Trump cites executive privilege to block Congress from getting full Mueller report

 On Tuesday, the Trump administration stymied a separate effort by House Judiciary Democrats to subpoena records from McGahn, directing him not to provide the documents.
 Mueller’s report said McGahn told investigators Trump unsuccessfully directed him to remove Mueller - an order he did not carry out - and then asked him to deny that Trump had done so.

-Reporting by David Morgan; Additional reporting by Susan Cornwell, Roberta Rampton, Sarah N. Lynch, Richard Cowan and Susan Heavey; Editing by Kevin Drawbaugh and Will Dunham
+Reporting by David Morgan; Additional reporting by Susan Cornwell, Roberta Rampton, Sarah N. Lynch, Richard Cowan, Susan Cornwell and Susan Heavey; Editing by Kevin Drawbaugh and Will Dunham